psyntium/Example-Content-Repository/README.md

 # Edge CaaS - Example Content Repository

-Fork it to your account and start using it in Edge CaaS.
+#### Fork this repository to your account and start using it in Edge CaaS.

 https://developer.ibm.com/edge/caas